-2. Their attendance changes
+2. Their Attendance Changes

 Are employees quickly using up their sick days?
 Or are they coming into work later or leaving earlier?
 If employees are taking sick days sporadically, it’s likely not cause for concern, but if they’re using them within a condensed period of time, they might be interviewing for new opportunities.
 Employees on the verge of departing may also turn up for work much later than normal, even if they’re allowed to roll in at not-so-standard hours.
-These employees could of course just be settling into their role, but they could also be feeling apathy for their current position.
+These employees could, of course, just be settling into their role, but they could also be feeling apathy for their current position.
 Many employees keep the same daily routine, so any change should be noticeable.

-“Improve communication by regularly meeting one-on-one with employees and
+Improve communication by regularly meeting one-on-one with employees and scheduling consistent team meetings.

-4. They stop communicating
+4. They Stop Communicating

 Would you expect employees who don’t feel enthusiastic about their jobs to communicate quicker than others who do feel great about their position?
 Probably not.
 Employees who fail to follow up promptly with customers or coworkers could be unhappy.
 Poor communication could also be a company-wide problem that is affecting everyone’s attitudes.
 In a study conducted by About.com, 62 percent of employees quit their jobs due to communication issues with their employers.
-To solve this problem, improve communication by regularly meeting one-on-one with employees, scheduling consistent team meetings and talking with them even outside of work.
+To solve this problem and increase employee happiness, improve communication by regularly meeting one-on-one with employees, scheduling consistent team meetings and talking with them even outside of work.
 You can also provide recognition to employees who have shown outstanding performance.
 These will help dissolve the major barriers that often exist between employees and their superiors.

 Employees who regularly leave work right as the clock strikes 5 p.m. or fail to put in an 8 hour workday may be showing signs of fatigue or general unhappiness.
-Many people consider their jobs careers, and they enjoy working past the usually required 5 p.m. stop time.
+Many people consider their jobs careers, and they enjoy working past the usually required 5pm stop time.
 If your employees consistently leave early, keep an eye on their production.
 Once production begins to drop, it’s time to have a meeting with them.

 How do you handle employees who directly complain to you?

-Solutions to the problem
+Solutions to the Problem

 Once you have a conversation, you can begin proposing solutions.
-While some fixes will come on an individual basis, other solutions may be (and probably should be) department or company-wide.
+While some fixes will come on an individual basis, other solutions to increase employee happiness may be (and probably should be) department or company-wide.
 For example, if your employees are feeling under-appreciated, begin recognizing them for a job well done along with a reward to top performers and those who demonstrate living the company’s core values.
 You might even get creative and designate a specific day every so often to show your company’s appreciation for its employees and/or set recognition volume goals.
 It’s often difficult to discern whether your employees are happy in their current roles, but keeping the lines of communication open and being able to recognize signals will make the process easier.